alex-makarov/robaka/README.md

 # ROBAKA
 ![Alt text](design/images/IMG_0014.JPG?raw=true "Robaka")

 Robaka is my testbed for ROS and SLAM.
-Software runs on Arduino Due (this repo) and Jetson Nano.
+Software runs on Arduino Due (this repo) and Jetson Nano - the repo is here: https://github.com/alex-makarov/robaka-ros

 # SETUP
 This project uses https://platformio.org/ build toolchain.
 Import the project and it should pull the dependencies.